TouK/nussknacker/docs/installation_configuration_guide/ModelConfiguration.md

 - All jars with additional components, e.g. `"components/flink/flinkBase.jar", "components/flink/flinkKafka.jar"`
 - `flinkExecutor.jar` for Flink Engine.
 This contains executor of scenarios in Flink cluster.

-Note that as classpath elements you can use:
+Note that as classPath elements you can use:
 - full URLs (e.g. "https://repo1.maven.org/maven2/pl/touk/nussknacker/nussknacker-lite-base-components_2.12/1.1.0/nussknacker-lite-base-components_2.12-1.1.0.jar")
 - file paths (absolute or relative to Nussknacker installation dir)
 - paths to directories (again, absolute or relative) - in this case all files in the directory will be used (including the ones found in subdirectories).